-Four days later we closed on house #4 at a lawyer’s office in downtown Gorham.
-Shortly thereafter, we arrived at the house on a dead-end road.
+We closed on our fourth house at a lawyer’s office in downtown Gorham.
+Shortly thereafter, we arrived at the dwelling, on a dead-end road.
 The neighborhood was covered with a couple feet of old, graying ice and snow.
 Bruce, one of our new neighbors, was helping Sammy jockey his massive rig to an optimal unloading place.
-It was the first of many occasions in which Bruce would help us.
+It was the first of a number of occasions in which Bruce, unbidden but greatly appreciated, would help us.

 Meanwhile, the slightest sounds seemed to echo against all these new walls of trees.

 After several days we established a modicum of order in the house.
 The 35-year-old structure was a variation on the common New England Cape Cod style.
 It had a second floor and an unfinished basement, which meant stairways, a new element in our homeowning experience.
 The front of the house had a small, screened-in porch.
 The detached, pitched-roof, two-car garage had a large attic.

 The house sat on a little more than an acre, two-thirds of which was lawn, shrubbery, and groundcover; the remaining one-third was densely wooded: our own little parcel of Maine wilderness.
 Trees of all sizes―white pine, maple, oak, birch, hemlock, larch―hugged and canopied our house.
 Nearly all of the 15 or so other properties on our road were of similar size.
 We no longer had the wide-open surroundings we enjoyed in southern New Mexico and Colorado; on the other hand, I was grateful for the privacy and solitude provided by the crush of trees.